December 2023

 Fire Alarm Maintenance

 To prevent false alarms, it is essential to properly maintain and test your fire alarm system.
 Regular fire alarm installation and maintenance by qualified professionals can ensure that the system is functioning correctly, and minimise the risk of false alarms.
-This includes regular inspections, battery replacements, and system checks to identify any potential issues.

 Top Tips – Routine testing of the fire alarm system should be conducted by your Company (eg. once a week).
 Ensure that different call points are tested each time.
 These tests are usually conducted by your Company’s Fire Marshal(s) – refer to your Fire Risk Assessment to ensure your building has the correct amount of Fire Marshals trained.

 At Lynx Fire & Security, our dedicated team of engineers know our fire alarm systems inside and out – making routine maintenance a key element of our comprehensive security services.
-As a security partner, we aim to support you for years to come by keeping your fire alarm systems updated and in regulatory, working manner.

 To receive a free quotation from a member of our team, you can contact us via our enquiry form, by telephone 0800 998 1303 or email [email protected]